Stocks, Bonds etc. -> Investing Tax Issues -> Warrants and rights to acquire shares

 If the rights are sold without being exercised, there will be a gain in the amount of:

-For most taxpayers, the gain will be a capital gain, 50% of which is subject to tax.
+For most taxpayers, the gain or loss will be a capital gain or loss, 50% of which is subject to tax.
 See the article Capital or Income? as to whether the gain is taxable as a capital gain or an income gain.

 Canada Revenue Agency (CRA) Resources